nmagee/spotify/README.md

 Finally, using the full container image name, run the container in detached mode, mapped to port 80 of the instance.

-Be sure to pass in the `DBPASS` value as an environment variable, since that is the last piece your application needs in order to connect to the database.
+**Be sure to pass in the `DBPASS` value as an environment variable**, since that is the last piece your application needs in order to connect to the database.

     docker run -d -p 80:80 \
       -e DBPASS="xxxxxx" \